Thursday, September 5, 2019

 As played by William Powell and Myrna Loy, they seemed the ideal married couple, for their swank deco apartment, their frequent martinis, and exuberant wordplay.

 I never had a swank deco apartment.
-The frequent martinis proved troublesome, and have long ago gone by the wayside.
+The frequent martinis proved troublesome, and were long ago set aside.
 But my wife and I do manage a bit of wordplay, now then.

 Particularly in the Chicago Botanic Garden, where we like to spend hours walking and talking.
 It's like being in heaven, and you don't have to die.
 We went twice over Labor Day weekend.